miserylab/miserylab/README.md

 Hello!
 I'm Olga Demina

-I am an Automation Quality Assurance (AQA) engineer with over 1 year of experience in the field.
+I am an Automation Quality Assurance (AQA) engineer with over a year of experience in the field.

 ### My Expertise
 - **Functional Testing:** Over a decade of experience in functional testing, ensuring software applications meet the required specifications and standards.